|

 importance.

 Here is my selection.
-A summary is available in this
+A summary is available in

-Excel sheet and here is a currency
+this Excel sheet and here is

 converter.
 Unless I wrote the contrary, remember that all